 For everyone from hobby photographers to professionals, we’ve got an ebook on photography to recommend to you!
-You’ll find everything from how to become a street photographer to portrait photography, post processing, and more in this complete list!
+You’ll find everything from how to become a street photographer to portrait photography, post-processing, and more in this complete list!

 Ultimate Field Guide to Photography – National Geographic

 If you’re just getting started in the photography business, this photography ebook by National Geographic contains everything you need to know.
-From the essential gear a photographer needs to have, to tips on composition, colour balance, and depth of field, it’s all covered here.
+From the essential gear a photographer needs to have, to tips on composition, color balance, and depth of field, it’s all covered here.

 This ebook is ideal for complete beginners, as it walks you through the functions on your camera.
 You’ll find out how to get the most out of your camera, plus plenty of basic and more advanced techniques to use.

 Starting a Photography Business – Frank Meo, John Harrington, Greg Smith, and Matt Whatley

 Making money from photography isn’t just about taking excellent photos.
 When you’re running your own business, there’s much more to get your head around, including customer service, marketing, and keeping track of income and outgoings.

 This helpful ebook will prepare you for launching your own photography business.
 If you’re already up and running, you’ll be sure to find some great tips to help you streamline, become more organized, and improve your profits.

 Plus, you’ll find inspiring stories from photographers who have been there and done it before you.
 Find out what worked for them and get their advice on what not to do, as well!